QuintenMM/DL-wine-quality/README.md

 - Put together a simple neural network
 - Tune parameters of a neural network

-That is why we put together this project to let an AI predict the quality of a wine.

-### Must-have features

-- Use `pytorch` or `keras` to build the model.
-- The model is able to train.
-- A baseline model is built using a simple neural network and the original dataset.
-- The code is formatted using `black`.

-The dataset is already cleaned and has no missing values.
-You can do whatever you want to increase the score of the model.
-There are multiple things to try:

 - Define the problem as a classification problem
 - Define the problem as a regression problem